roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.20_Senior_Year/81.28_US_Immigration_Honors/2_Nation_Citizenship_and_Immigration_1790-1898./Notes on Franklin and US Naturalization act of 1790.md

 8. How does Franklin’s critique of restrictive British policies, such as the Iron Act, foreshadow the growing tensions between the colonies and Britain?

+**Notes on the Discussion:**

+1. **Franklin’s Views on Race and Slavery**:

+• Franklin’s discussion of “purely white people” and skin tones was highlighted, noting his emphasis on the racial composition of populations.

+• He expressed concerns about bringing enslaved people to America, arguing that it would hinder the increase of the white population.

+• While Franklin’s critiques of slavery may seem progressive for his time, his arguments were tied to economic and racial priorities rather than moral opposition.

+2. **Exclusion and Good Character**:

+• The idea of “good character” as a requirement for citizenship was discussed, emphasizing how it was linked to race and exclusion.

+• The group noted how this notion created a system that excluded people based on race and other biases, reinforcing second-class citizenship for non-white individuals.

+3. **Immigration and Cultural Assimilation**:

+• Franklin’s concerns about German immigrants failing to assimilate into British culture were seen as a reflection of his selective and exclusionary approach to immigration.

+• This revealed a bias against non-English cultures and an insistence on cultural homogeneity.

+4. **Economic and Political Observations**:

+• Participants noted Franklin’s focus on the economic inefficiency of slavery, including his arguments that free labor was more productive.

+• Franklin’s economic concerns also extended to fears of foreign labor and its impact on local businesses, reflecting broader exclusionary attitudes.

+5. **Contradictions and Ideals**:

+• The discussion touched on contradictions in Franklin’s ideals, such as his progressive views on labor versus his exclusionary views on race and immigration.

+• Participants reflected on how Franklin’s vision of America as a “city on a hill” was inherently tied to exclusionary practices, prioritizing white, male, landowning individuals in power.

+6. **Naturalization Act Connections**:

+• The group compared Franklin’s ideas to the Naturalization Act of 1790, which similarly limited citizenship to white individuals.

+• The discussion explored how these laws and ideas shaped America’s identity and reinforced systemic racism and inequality.

+7. **Modern Reflections**:

+• Participants questioned how these historical ideas have influenced modern immigration and citizenship policies.

+• The idea of proving “good character” was discussed in the context of contemporary parallels, such as current immigration criteria and biases.

+8. **Engagement and Participation**:

+• The discussion was described as interesting but marked by awkward silences, with participants needing more time or prompts to fully engage.

+• Suggestions included asking more questions and having more structured opportunities for sharing thoughts.

+**Key Questions from the Discussion:**

+1. How did Franklin’s views on race and slavery reflect the broader attitudes of his time, and in what ways did they influence policies like the Naturalization Act of 1790?

+2. What does Franklin’s concern about the assimilation of German immigrants reveal about his vision for American identity and culture?

+3. How do Franklin’s economic critiques of slavery contrast with his racial biases and exclusionary practices?

+4. In what ways did Franklin’s notion of “good character” serve as a gatekeeping tool for citizenship and belonging in early America?

+5. How have historical ideas about race, immigration, and naturalization continued to shape modern policies and attitudes in the United States?